4lb0/tinycalc/README.md

 # 🧮 [tiny calc](https://tinycalc.app)

-A simple calculator in your browser, because your browser is always open
+A simple calculator in your browser, because your browser is always open.
+No ads, no tracking.

 ![Working demo](demo.gif)